PavanYadav1405/CS521_Biomedical_Text_Summerization/README.md

 We noticed an increase in precision and f1 scores for the model with knowledge graph embeddings.

+##You can find the main model finetuning in 521_LED.ipynb
+##You can find the knowledge graph creation in CS521_Knowledgegraph

 ## Future Work -

 We would like to continue working on the project and explore other techniques of creating and embedding knowledge graphs to improvwe the results further.